erikabarcott/profitbricks-sdk-groovy/Readme.md

           <version>1.0.0</version>
         </dependency>`

-  - or in your build.gradle:
+  - Or in your build.gradle:

         dependencies {
           compile 'com.profitbricks.sdk:groovy:1.0.0'